 - Improved maternal life course development

 What Services Do You Provide?

-Nurses monitor the health and well-being of the pregnant woman and the child after birth.
+Under the direction of the Monroe County Department of Public Health, URMHC nurses monitor the health and well-being of the pregnant woman and the child after birth.
 They also provide an interactive parent-child education curriculum that focuses on helping parents to develop skills in emotionally connecting with their child.
 They also use motivational interviewing to help clients clarify their goals, develop problem-solving skills, and move toward increased self-sufficiency.

 Nationally the program has demonstrated a positive impact and the ability to meet each of the major goals listed above.
 Specifically, this included:

 - Fewer subsequent pregnancies and healthy spacing of pregnancies

 Outcomes for parents from the Nurse-Family Partnership nationally have demonstrated:

 - 31% fewer closely spaced (under 6 months) subsequent pregnancies

 - 50% reduction in language delays by child age 21 months